Jesper Fast: New York Rangers

 Fast was drafted by the New York Rangers in the sixth round (157th overall) of the 2010 NHL entry draft, having obtained the sixth round pick from the Carolina Hurricanes earlier in the day in exchange for defenseman Bobby Sanguinetti.
 Fast was the fifth of six players the Rangers drafted in 2010, along with Dylan McIlrath, Christian Thomas, Andrew Yogan, Jason Wilson and Randy McNaught.
 On 29 May 2012, the Rangers announced Fast had been signed to a two-way, three-year entry-level contract, valued at $2.145 million, with a $900,000 annual cap hit.
 Since HV71 was eliminated from the 2012–13 playoffs earlier than expected, Fast had the opportunity to go to the New York Rangers organization sooner than originally planned.
 The Swedish Hockey League initially voiced objections, but eventually agreed to loan him to the Rangers.

 Fast practiced with New York for the first time on 2 April 2013, although he did not play with the team that season.
 When the media asked about the Rangers organization's plan for Fast, head coach John Tortorella replied: "There isn't one."
-He made his North American professional debut on 5 April 2013, with the Connecticut Whale, the Rangers' American Hockey League minor league affiliate, during which he scored a power play goal against Springfield Falcons goaltender Curtis McElhinney in the Whale's 4–3 victory, and was the Third Star of the Game.
+He made his North American professional debut on 5 April 2013, with the Connecticut Whale, the Rangers' American Hockey League minor league affiliate, during which he scored a power play goal in the Whale's 4–3 victory, and was the Third Star of the Game.
 However, he injured his knee during the match and did not play another AHL game that season.

 Fast participated in the Rangers' training camp that preceded the 2013–14 season, during which he impressed New York's head coach Alain Vigneault, and head European scout Anders Hedberg.
 Although it was his first North American professional training camp, Fast made the Rangers roster, partially because the team needed a right-handed shot to replace the injured captain Ryan Callahan.
 Fast made his NHL debut on 3 October against the Phoenix Coyotes, taking one shot on goal in 10:13 of ice time.
 Fast played in eight of the Rangers' first 10 games of the season, playing on the fourth line and recording no points and a -5 plus-minus, before returning to the AHL to make room for Carl Hagelin's return from a shoulder injury.
 Observers said Fast needed to adjust to the smaller North American ice surface, and did not get sufficient minutes to do so quickly enough to remain in the NHL.